Chronicle20/gms-83-dll/README.md

 - Hendi - [Localhost Workshop](https://forum.ragezone.com/threads/localhost-workshop.1202021/) - Foundation for minimum client edits to produce a localhost.
 - MinimumDelta - MapleClientCollection - A wonderful framework for enabling DLL based client edits.
 - izarooni - [MapleEzorsia](https://github.com/izarooni/MapleEzorsia) - Foundation for HD client edits.

+## License
+The code in this repository is under either the AGPL 3.0 license, or a license compatible with the Apache 2 license.
+See the [License Page](https://www.gnu.org/licenses/agpl-3.0-standalone.html) for more information.